 What is Cotija Cheese?

 Cotija is a popular type of Mexican cheese.
 It is produced from cow milk and named after a town in Michoacán State, Mexico.
-Cotija cheese is white in color with a firm and dry texture.
+It is white in color with a firm and dry texture.
 This traditional Mexican cheese serves a salty and milky flavor after undergoing an aging process that lasts between 100 days and 12 months.

 The aging process mainly aims at drying out the cheese to prevent it from melting even when placed overheating.
 As such, it becomes a perfect choice for crumbling or grating over specific dishes.

-Although cotija cheese has been compared to other types of cheese such as ricotta salata, Parmesan, and feta, it really is the only one of its kind.
+Although cotija mexican cheese has been compared to other types of cheese such as ricotta salata, Parmesan, and feta, it really is the only one of its kind.
 Cotija comes in two main versions: fresh and aged.
 The fresh or younger cotija cheese undergoes aging for about 100 days.
 This type of cotija is quite similar to feta in terms of taste, color, and texture.

-Younger cotija cheese is best for crumbling over food, while more aged cotija is harder, thus it grates better.
+Younger cotija mexican cheese is best for crumbling over food, while more aged cotija is harder, thus it grates better.
 Unlike other types of cheese, cotija won’t melt.
 As such, it is perfect for topping hot dishes.

-Cotija cheese is highly popular in most Mexican kitchens.
+this cheese is highly popular in most Mexican kitchens.
 It is great when added to Mexican recipes like nachos, tacos, casseroles, enchiladas, beans, and soups, among others.
 Aged cotija cheese is known as Anejo and it is white in color with a salty flavor and dry texture.
 It can either be grated or crumbled and used as a topping for hot dishes.

 Mexico is home to a wide array of cheeses.
 Cheese varies in type depending on its production process.
 There is fresh, soft/semi-soft, and semi-hard/hard cheese.
 All are great, but suitable for different types of meals.
 Below is a guide on the various types of Mexican cheeses.